system-er/gdtinycc/README.md

 ```

 # use the release:
-- unpack the release into you project-directory
+- unpack the release into your project-directory
 - in the inspector press "Add Child Node" and there should be a new node GDTinyCC

 # build: